Opportunities submitted

 With £2.6 billion under management and plans to grow further though developing new sources of capital, these appointments come at a key time for Welsh and UK economies.
 With the UK’s agenda for economic growth, the organisation is well placed to continue to bring ambitions to life, and fuel possibilities for people, businesses and communities all across Wales.

-DBW are looking for 2 x Board Members who share their ambition for economic growth and commitment to strong governance.
-They will join their main Board as non-executives and one will sit on their Investments Committee, the other will sit on the Audit & Risk Committee.
+DBW are looking for 2 x Board members who share their ambition for economic growth and commitment to strong governance.
+They will join their main Board as non-executive and one will sit on their Investments Committee, the other will sit on the Audit & Risk Committee.

 Candidates will bring Board level non-executive or executive experience from regulated financial services (preferably a commercial bank, equity investment firm or related investment organisation).
 Exposure to working with the public sector would also be advantageous.